CluedIn-io/Cluedin-Docker-Local-Deployment/README.md

     1. Fill in the information and click in *Sign up*
     1. You will be redirected to the login screen.
 Simply add the information created in the step above.

+## Adding extra components

+You can add extra providers or enrichers in two different ways:

+1. Add a a file named `Packages.txt` in the `./components` folder with the names of the nuget packages for the components you want to install.
+If the Nuget packages are not available publicly, add a `KEY` environment variable with the token to access the Nuget feed.
+1. Copy the relevant DLLs for the components in the `./components` folder.

 ## Removal

 You can then stop and start the stack, using the usual docker-compose commands

 ```
-docker-compose stop # containers are turned off, state is maintained
+docker-compose down # containers are removed, data is kept
-docker-compose down # containers are removed, state is lost
+docker-compose down -v # containers are removed and data is lost
 ```

 You can remove the certificates running